 #1: For Additional Practice Questions

-For ACT practice questions, focus on the official released ACTs.
-These questions will most closely resemble the questions you’ll find on your ACT.
-Also, you can get the Official ACT Prep Guide, which has 3 official tests with answer explanations.
+When it comes to ACT practice questions, you should start by using official released ACT practice tests.
+These questions will most closely resemble the questions you’ll find on the actual ACT.
+You can also buy The Official ACT Prep Guide, which includes five official tests with answer explanations.

 #2: To Improve Your Weaknesses

-If you know the types of questions on which you struggle, you can use apps to do more questions related to those topics or get more content instruction.
+If you know the types of questions you struggle with, you can use ACT apps to drill more questions related to those topics and get more content instruction.

 #3: To Change Up Your Study Routine

-If you’re always using the same book or website to study, then you may be able to use an ACT app to alter your normal routine.
-Sometimes, changing your regular routine can energize you and give you additional motivation to study.
+If you’re always using the same prep book or ACT website to study, then you can use an ACT app to alter your normal routine.
+Oftentimes, changing your regular routine can energize you and give you additional motivation to study.

-ACT apps can help you in your ACT preparation, if you use them in conjunction with other resources.
-The apps work best once you already have a solid foundation, namely if your familiar with all the content on the ACT and aware of your current weaknesses.
+ACT prep apps can help you significantly in your test preparation if, and only if, you use them in conjunction with other resources.
+The apps work best once you already have a solid foundation and are familiar with all the exam content and aware of your current weaknesses.

 Also, keep in mind that you’ll have to learn test-taking strategies elsewhere.
-If you want need a free resource to learn ACT content and strategies, I'd recommend checking out the articles on this blog!
+If you want a free resource to learn ACT content and strategies, I recommend checking out the articles on this blog!